cyberphxse/ICS4U-summative-journal/README.md

-# work-log-journal
+# List it up!
-This repository demonstrates my learning, progress and research
+This application can record pending and completed tasks.